 Prior to joining the Chamber, Catherine held the role of Investment Director for the Victorian Government of Australia’s London office where she led multi-sectoral trade and investment activities across the UK, Europe and Israel.
 Catherine holds a Bachelor of Laws and Bachelor of Arts from the University of Melbourne.Email >

-Fern Wells is the Events Executive with the Chamber.
+Fern Wells is the Events and Supplier Partnerships Manager with the Chamber.
 In her role, Fern works with our established preferred partners and suppliers to deliver high quality and engaging events for our members and guests.
 She also forges new partnerships with venues, suppliers and organisations.

 Fern is originally from Cheshire in the North-West of England, has a background in international business, extensive experience in the travel industry and is fluent in French.
 Fern can often be found at events carrying a clipboard and well-brewed cup of tea, and after several trips to Australia is a lover of the dramatic and varied landscape.Email >